 You can apply through the website [https://www.tdhca.state.tx.us/community-affairs/wap/] for window replacement grants in Texas, maintained by the Department of Housing & Community Affairs, Texas.
 The department publishes links to other government resources along with the WAP.

 The department receives the money while allocating the funds to local organizations that disburse them further.
 All you have to do is identify the entities and contact them.
 For example, here are some organizations that support WAP in Dallas.

 Phone number – 211

 Texoma Council of Governments

 *Department of Health and Human Services, Dallas County

 What are the Qualifications for WAP?

-Families with low income and senior citizens must meet specific qualifications before the WAP utilizes the grant for free window replacement and door replacement at zero cost.
+Families with low income and older citizens must meet specific qualifications before the WAP utilizes the free window replacement and door replacement grant at zero cost.
 Here are the capabilities.